ZassiM/SpatialDETR/README.md

 **Prediction Threshold**: Set your prediction threshold.
 This helps to disregard low score queries and focus on confident predictions.
 The default threshold of 0.5 will streamline visualization by eliminating redundant queries.

 **Explainability Methods**: Choose between Raw Attention, Grad-CAM, or Gradient Rollout to understand the model's decisions.
 Each method offers unique insights.
 With Raw Attention, you can select a specific head or fuse them using maximum, minimum, or mean.
-You can also set a discard threshold to filter out lower attention maps.
+In Advanced Mode, you can also set a discard threshold to filter out lower attention maps, do perturbation or sanity tests.

 **Saliency Maps Generation**: The app will then generate saliency maps—heat maps of the model's "attention"—across all six cameras for your chosen sample data.